SAP-samples/xsc-cap-migration/README.md

     ```
  7. Adjust SQL syntax in procedures.
 For instance, "UPDATE FROM" should be changed to "MERGE INTO", and "TRUNCATE" statements should be replaced with "DELETE FROM" statements.
  8. Currently, changes to Flowgraph, Reptask, and Replication artifacts are not covered.
 You will need to modify these manually.
 Unsupported types and functions in the calculation view such as "CE_FUNCTION", "CACHE", etc., need to be noted.
 Please refer to the [HANA Cloud Documentation](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-overview-guide/sap-hana-cloud-overview-guide) for more details on how to handle these.
+ 9. From the root folder of the target CAP application, run `cds add mta`

 ## Step-6: Deployment of the Migrated database artifacts.